That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - Astrocraft
 - Sound Physics Perfected
 ### Intended Progression
-- Pre-Nether: Wood to Iron.
+- Pre-Boss: Wood to Iron.
 Tier 1 and 2 Tinker's materials.
-- Post-Nether: Foundry unlock.
-Allows crafting and use of Diamond and Netherite tools via TCon smelting/alloying.
+- Nether 1: Foundry unlock.
+Allows crafting and use of Steel Diamond and Netherite tools via TCon smelting/alloying.
 Tier 3 Tinker's materials.
 Mobs now have increased damage.
 New mobs can spawn in the Overworld.
+- Paradise Lost: Dragonbone, Surtrum, Electrum, Olvite.
+Mobs now have increased damage and speed.
+New mobs can spawn in the Overworld.
 - Post-End: Tier 4 Tinker's materials.
 New mobs can spawn in the Overworld.
 Mobs now have increased speed and health.
-- Post-Wither: Ruby can be found in the Nether.
+- Post-Wither/Nether 2: Ruby can be found in the Nether.
 New mobs can spawn in the Overworld and Nether.
-- Paradise Lost Upper Region: Dragonbone, Surtrum, Electrum, Olvite.
-Tier 5 Tinker's materials.
-Mobs now have increased damage and speed.
-New mobs can spawn in the Overworld.
-- Paradise Lost Lower Region: Dragonsteel.
+- The Undergarden: Tier 5 Tinker's materials.
+Dragonsteel, Forgotten.
 High-health dragons have a Boss Damage Cap active, meaning they cannot be oneshot by Hex Railguns.
 ### Full Modlist
 - Accessories
 - Additions n More